-Arguably the most iconic cheese being made in in the foothills of the Pyrenees in Spain’s Catalonia region, Garrotxa, also known as Pell Florida, is a firm cheese produced from the milk of Murciana goats and aged in caves for two months.
-Garrotxa had a close call and was for the most part extinct in the late 1970s when a number of younger, eager cheesemakers formed a cooperative and began producing it again in the Garrotxa area of Catalonia in 1981.
+Arguably the most iconic cheese being made in in the foothills of the Pyrenees in Spain’s Catalonia region, Garrotxa, also known as Pell Florida, is a firm cheese that is produced from the pasteurized milk of Murciana goats and aged in caves for three to six months.
+Garrotxa nearly went out of production completely and was for the most part extinct in the late 1970s, when a number of younger, eager cheesemakers formed a cooperative and began producing it again in the Garrotxa area of Catalonia (Cataluña in Spanish) in 1981.

 Cheesemaker Josep Martí crafts Garrotxa in Albió, a small town perched on top of a hill.
 Sant Gil d'Albió, originally founded by Josep’s father Nati Ninot, is a small family owned and operated dairy that has been producing artisan cheeses for more than 30 years.
-A truly nano artisan cheese producer with only 12 employees, the family specializes in making matured goat cheeses from Murcian goats, known to produce a dense, rich, high fat content, aromatic milk.
+A truly nano artisan cheese producer with only 12 employees, the family specializes in making matured goat’s milk cheeses from Murciana goats, which are known to produce a dense, rich, high fat content, and very aromatic milk.

-Garrotxa de Sant Gil d’Albió is a subtle charmer, offering a delicate tartness that balances the milk’s sweetness nicely.
-The aroma offers cooked curds, dank cave-like notes, and herbs.
-The paste is a brilliant white and the rustic rind has a suede-like texture and distinctive gray mold, which makes the rind not ideal for eating.
-Look for a long, smooth finish hinting of nuts and herbs.
+Garrotxa de Sant Gil d’Albió is a subtle charmer, offering a clean, salty, slightly acidic, yet also delicate palate that balances the milk’s sweetness nicely.
+The aroma offers cooked, enzymatic curds; moist, mineral notes; and a distinct herbaceous quality.
+The paste is a brilliant white.
+The rustic, bloomy rind, formed by a fungus, helps sweeten the cheese by neutralizing its acidity.
+The rind has a suede-like texture and distinctive gray mold, which makes it not ideal for eating.
+Enjoy this cheese’s long, smooth finish replete with nutty and herbal flavors.
 This mild cheese is a solid table cheese and will be a great addition to any cheese board.
-We’d suggest crumbling it over salads, eating it with a crusty farmhouse bread with nuts and pears, or adding it to cooked recipes to lighten any dish.
-It will also pair nicely with Pinot Gris, Chardonnay, or a Sparkling Ale such as CaliCraft Brewing Company’s Reserve Series Rosé, made with Zinfandel Must & Raspberries and featured in The Rare Beer Club.
+We suggest crumbling it over salads, eating it with a crusty farmhouse bread accompanied by nuts and tree fruits such as pears or apples, or adding it to cooked recipes to flavor most dishes calling for cheese as a topping.
+It will also pair nicely with Blanc de Blancs sparkling wines; medium-bodied whites like chardonnay, pinot gris, or Rhône-style varieties (viognier, marsanne, roussanne); and dessert-style wines such as sherry, port, or madeira.
+Or, try a sparkling ale such as CaliCraft Brewing Company’s Reserve Series Rosé, made with zinfandel must and raspberries, as featured in The Rare Beer Club.

 Experience International Variety